s0len/Sports-Organizer/README.md

 ## Extending to New Sports

-1. Duplicate a block from `sports.sample.yaml` and update the `metadata.url` and `show_key`.
+1. Start from `sports.sample.yaml` and enable the sport by listing the appropriate `pattern_sets` (e.g., `formula1`, `motogp`).
-2. Set `source_globs` to catch your release naming conventions; add extensions if needed.
-3. Write regex patterns that capture the identifying components (round, session, date, etc.).
-4. Populate `session_aliases` to translate release tokens into official metadata titles.
+2. Update the `metadata.url` / `show_key`, along with `source_globs` and `source_extensions` for your release group.
+3. If no template exists yet (or you need tweaks), copy the closest set from `pattern_templates.yaml` into the `pattern_sets:` section of your config and adjust the regex/aliases.
-5. Run `--dry-run --verbose` and review both console output and `sports.log` for skipped/ignored diagnostics.
+4. Run `--dry-run --verbose` and review both console output and `sports.log` for skipped/ignored diagnostics.
-6. Iterate on patterns, aliases, and templates until every file links where you expect.
+5. Iterate on patterns, aliases, and templates until every file links where you expect—then consider opening a PR to upstream the new template.

 ## Troubleshooting & FAQ